-This chronological and thematic survey, which highlights major events and figures from South, Central East, and Southeast Asia from earliest times to 1650, sometimes referred to as the ancient, medieval, and early modern periods, traces commonality, contact, and continuity across this mega-continent.
+This chronological and thematic survey, which highlights major events and figures from South, Central East, and Southeast Asia from earliest times to 1650- or what is sometimes referred to as the ancient, medieval, and early modern periods - traces commonality, contact, and continuity across this mega-continent.
 Asia is the home of critical theories on governance such as Confucianism and Legalism; major world religions such as Zoroastrianism, Hinduism, and Buddhism; cultural creations such as Kabuki Theater, Beijing Opera, and countless influential works of fiction; and technologies and scientific inventions such as the abacus, gun powder, and the compass.
-In this course students will explore the foundations.
-(3 sem. hrs.)